bullhorn/invenias-api-docs/source/index.html.md

 <aside class="notice">
-If you wish to get all of the available records in a list and wish to know how many requests you will need to make, simply make a request and use the ReturnTotalDatabaseItemCount parameter.
-Once the total number of items in the database has been determined you should know how many requests you need to make incrementing the page index each time to get all of the items in the list (e.g. TotalItemCount/PageSize = the number of requests required).
+If you wish to get all the records in a list and wish to know how many requests you will need to make, simply make a request and use the ReturnTotalDatabaseItemCount parameter.
+Once you know the total number of items in the database, you can determine how many requests you need to make incrementing the page index each time to get all the items in the list (e.g. TotalItemCount/PageSize = the number of requests required).
 </aside>

 ## Group